Code-Institute-Submissions/giankpetrov-TrailWalk/README.md

 ## TRAIL WALK

-Welcome to TRAIL WALK, a website developed to introduce to newbies and veterans a place to find their next adventure, whenever you are looking for a starting point or put your capabilities to the test.
+Welcome to TRAIL WALK, a website developed to introduce to newbies and veterans a place to find their next adventure, no matter if you are looking for a starting point or put your capabilities to the test.

 ## Tech Stack